Harry James: Personal life

-James was married three times, first to singer Louise Tobin on May 4, 1935, with whom he had two sons, Harry Jeffrey James (b.
-1941) and Timothy Ray James (b.
-1942).
+James was married three times, first to singer Louise Tobin on May 4, 1935, with whom he had two sons, Harry Jeffrey James and Timothy Ray James.
 They divorced in 1943.
 Later that year he married actress Betty Grable.
-They had two daughters, Victoria Elizabeth (b.
-1944) and Jessica (b.
-1947), before divorcing in 1965.
-In December 1967 James wed Las Vegas showgirl Joan Boyd.
-The couple had a son, Michael (b.
-1968), before divorcing in 1970.
+They had two daughters, Victoria Elizabeth and Jessica, before divorcing in 1965.
+In December 1967, James wed Las Vegas showgirl Joan Boyd.
+The couple had a son, Michael, before divorcing in 1970.

 James owned several Thoroughbred racehorses that won races such as the California Breeders' Champion Stakes (1951) and the San Vicente Stakes (1954).
 He was also a founding investor in the Atlantic City Race Course.
 His knowledge of horse racing was demonstrated during a 1958 appearance on The Lucy–Desi Comedy Hour entitled "Lucy Wins A Racehorse".